Adrenal fatigue HPA axis dysregulation natural support strategies diagram

 1. Prioritise Rest and Stress Reduction

-• Aim for 7–9 hours of regular sleep
+Aim for 7-9 hours of regular sleep Supports cortisol rhythm normalisation and parasympathetic recovery

-• Practice breathing exercises, meditation, or gentle yoga
+Practice breathing exercises, meditation, or gentle yoga Activates the vagus nerve and reduces sympathetic tone

-• Take breaks throughout the day to reduce sympathetic nervous system activation
+Take breaks throughout the day Reduces sustained sympathetic nervous system activation

 2. Nourish Your Body with Stable Energy

-Blood sugar instability increases cortisol demand.
-Regular meals containing protein, healthy fats, and complex carbohydrates help reduce adrenal strain and improve energy consistency (5).
+Blood sugar instability increases cortisol demand via counter-regulatory hormone activation, as demonstrated in glycaemic index research by David Ludwig and colleagues at Harvard Medical School (5).
+Regular meals containing protein, healthy fats, and complex carbohydrates help reduce adrenal strain and improve energy consistency.

 Focus on whole foods such as vegetables, quality proteins, healthy fats, and slow-digesting carbohydrates.
 Minimise refined sugar, excessive caffeine, and alcohol, particularly during periods of high stress.